DearVikki/obsidian-cloze-plugin/README.md

 ### Other Features

+#### Hover to reveal

+By enabling "Hover to reveal" setting, when the mouse hovers over the cloze, the content will be revealed.

 #### Cloze hint

 Cloze hints are displayed as text within hidden cloze elements to serve as reminders.